 One of the largest sources of this type of resistance has been the teaching of insignificance.
 How truly significant (yes, a small joke) the experience of cosmic insignificance is.

-It is understandable, really, as the idea of insignificance, the idea of moving beyond the need to be special, to see oneself as smaller rather than larger, to be okay as we are, goes against what many individuals are looking for with their spirituality.
-To what we have been culturally conditioned to look for in our spirituality.
+It is understandable, really, as the idea of insignificance, the idea of moving beyond the need to be special, to see oneself as smaller rather than larger, to be okay as we are, goes against what many individuals are looking for in their spirituality or what we have been culturally conditioned to look for in our spirituality.

 We are part of a huge societal schism that has created a pervasive sense of emptiness within; this emptiness thrives on the idea that we are not enough, that we must always do or be more.